mwotton/Hubris/README.markdown

     # There's a good chance you won't.
 Tell me what went wrong and i'll fix the docs.
     spec spec/*_spec.rb

-The most likely place for this to fail is in searching for header files.
-For the moment, look for the -I and -L directives in hubris.rb and the Rakefile and change them to match your system.
-This will be autoconfiscated soon and a little less painful.

 ## Contributors

 * Mark Wotton